Thomas Elyot: Scholarship

 As a prose writer, Elyot enriched the English language with many new words.
 In 1536 he published The Castel of Helth, a popular treatise on medicine, intended to place a scientific knowledge of the art within the reach of those unacquainted with Greek.
 This work, though scoffed at by the faculty, was appreciated by the general public, and speedily went through seventeen editions.
 His Latin Dictionary, the earliest comprehensive dictionary of the language, was completed in 1538.
 The copy of the first edition in the British Museum contains an autograph letter from Elyot to Cromwell, to whom it originally belonged.
 It was edited and enlarged in 1584 by Thomas Cooper, Bishop of Winchester, who called it Bibliotheca Eliotae, and it formed the basis in 1565 of Cooper's Thesaurus linguae Romanae et Britannicae.

-His Image of Governance, compiled of the Actes and Sentences notable of the most noble Emperor Alexander Severus (1540) professed to be a translation from a Greek manuscript of the emperor's secretary Encolpius (or Eucolpius, as Elyot calls him), which had been lent him by a gentleman of Naples, called Pudericus, who asked to have it back before the translation was complete.
+His work The Image of Governance Compiled of the Actes and Sentences Notable, of the Moste Noble Emperour Alexander Severus (1541) professed to be a translation from a Greek manuscript of the emperor's secretary Encolpius (or Eucolpius, as Elyot calls him), which had been lent him by a gentleman of Naples, called Pudericus, who asked to have it back before the translation was complete.
 In these circumstances Elyot, as he asserts in his preface, supplied the other maxims from different sources.
+However, the work is actually a loose translation of Aelius Lampridius's contribution towards the Historia Augusta.